Vladulay/quantum-computer-simulation/README.md

 ## Change Log
 29.10.2024
-+ Added multi qubit framework (CNOT is still limited)
++ Added multi qubit framework (CNOT is still limited to always use qubit 1 as control and qubit 2 as target)
 + Added standard gates for quick reference

 24.10.2024